 Because our public entity clients operate in a milieu where litigation is a “fact of life,” we are in a unique position to bring our litigation expertise to bear in prosecuting or defending the communities which we serve.
 A representative listing of litigation our attorneys have handled follows:

 - City of Carson v.
-City of La Mirada, (2012) Second District Court of Appeal Case No. B235315.
+City of La Mirada (2012) (Second District Court of Appeal Case No. B235315.
 The appellate court affirmed an earlier ruling obtained by our attorneys on behalf of the City of Carson enforcing a judgment against the City of La Mirada and La Mirada Redevelopment Agency.
-The judgment resulted from still earlier litigation arising out of La Mirada Redevelopment Agency’s 2000 agreement with Corporate Express providing financial assistance to Corporate Express as an incentive for Corporate Express to abandon its facilities in the City of Carson and relocate to the City of La Mirada.
+The judgment resulted from still earlier litigation arising out of La Mirada Redevelopment Agency’s 2000 agreement with Corporate Express providing financial assistance as an incentive for Corporate Express to abandon its facilities in the City of Carson and relocate to the City of La Mirada.

 - Carson Coalition For Healthy Families v.
-City of Carson, et al., (L.A.
-Superior Court Case No. BS102076) and (Second Appellate District Case No. B194923).
+City of Carson, et al. (2007) (L.A.
+Superior Court Case No. BS102076 and Second Appellate District Case No. B194923).
 Our CEQA litigators successfully defeated a 2009 challenge, before the trial court and appellate court, alleging the City’s project EIR failed to sufficiently analyze: (1) hazards and hazardous materials, (2) traffic, circulation and parking impacts, (3) air quality impacts, (4) noise impacts, and (5) alternatives to the Project.

 - Avalon Center Investment Company v.
-City of Carson, (LASC Case No. BS 087688, Court of Appeal Case No. B183893).
+City of Carson (2006) (Los Angeles Superior Court Case No. BS 087688, Court of Appeal Case No. B183893).
 An appellate decision upholding City’s denial of a permit for continued use of an automotive fueling station against the claim that the City Council’s denial was based upon the improper motive of protecting existing competition and denial violated petitioner’s vested rights.

 - State of California v.
 City of Palm Springs.
 The Attorney General sued to invalidate an agreement between Palm Springs and the Agua Caliente Tribe to sell the Tribe land on which a hotel-casino would be developed, based on state law prohibiting redevelopment agency assistance for gaming.
 The City prevailed at trial court and the matter was eventually settled.